Home > Articles by: sonia

 Release your own accessibility wizard and pick your words with care and precision.

-Make blind and partially sighted people crave your next post.
+Make people using screen readers crave your next post.

-And make them fall in love with your LinkedIn social media.
+And make them fall in love with your social media content.

 Happy Alt text writing!